Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Fluid approximation

 \section{Fluid approximation}

 On large scales for which $x=k\Tau \lesssim 1$, a simple viscous fluid approximation with $l_{\max}=2$ and $n_{\max}=0$ should suffice.
-Since in the non-relativistic regime $\Tau$ basically freezes at $\tau_{\textrm{tr}}$, the value of conformal time evaluated at the transition $a_{\textrm{tr}} \sim \frac{q}{m_{\nu}} \sim \frac{T_{0}}{m_{\nu}}$, this can be rephrased as to say that the mode has to be super-horizon at the transition, i.e. in enters the horizon during the non-relativistic regime.
+Since in the nonrelativistic regime $\Tau$ basically freezes at $\tau_{\textrm{tr}}$, the value of conformal time evaluated at the transition $a_{\textrm{tr}} \sim \frac{q}{m} \sim \frac{T_{0}}{m}$, this can be rephrased as to say that the mode has to be superhorizon at the transition, i.e. in enters the horizon during the nonrelativistic regime.
 This is exactly what was found in \cite{1003.0942}, from comparing the exact solution with a simple fluid approximation.

-Furthermore, on the small scales $x \gg 1$, free-streaming and non-linear effects start to kick-in and it no longer becomes important that the neutrino transfer function is produced very accurately.
+Furthermore, on the small scales $x \gg 1$, free-streaming and nonlinear effects start to kick in and it no longer becomes important that the neutrino transfer function is produced very accurately.
 One can then choose a $x_{\max}$ above which a simple fluid approximation can be used once again.
 Let us then stop for a moment to carefully study the case $l_{\max}=2$ and $n_{\max}=0$.
 The fluid equations are given by Eq.(\ref{eq:ncdmfe}).
-Our truncation scheme, developed in appendix \ref{sec:app}, provides approximations for the quantities $\delta P/\delta \rho$, $\Sigma$, $\Theta$ and $kf_{3}$, in terms of the dynamical variables in the system.
+Our truncation scheme (TS), developed in Appendix \ref{sec:app}, provides approximations for the quantities $\delta P/\delta \rho$, $\Sigma$, $\Theta$ and $kf_{3}$, in terms of the dynamical variables in the system.

 Setting $l_{\max}=2$ and $n_{\max}=0$ in Eq.(\ref{eq:ltruncfp}) (which is known not to be a particularly good approximation for $l_{\max}=2$ \cite{1510.02907}), one obtains \be kf_{3} \approx \frac{3}{\tau} \sigma - \frac{2}{5} \Theta \ee